Koenel/olympiad1931/_participant/int-sleeping-masses.md

 image-descr: The Hungarian team in their quarters, preparing for the next competition (Der Kuckuck, Photo Ingbro)
 lang: en
 index: 4
+abstract: In a town of 8000 people, it was difficult to find a place to sleep for everyone.
 ---
 <div class="infotext">
     <h1  id="title">{{ page.title }}</h1>